 The AAAS Early Career Award for Public Engagement with Science, established in 2010, recognizes early-career scientists and engineers who demonstrate excellence in their contribution to public engagement with science activities.
-A monetary prize of $5,000, a commemorative plaque, complimentary registration to the AAAS Annual Meeting, and reimbursement for reasonable hotel and travel expenses to attend the AAAS Annual Meeting to receive the prize are given to the recipient.
+The recipient receives a monetary prize of $5,000, a commemorative plaque, and recognition at the AAAS Annual Meeting.

-For the purposes of this award, public engagement activities are defined as the individual’s active participation in efforts to engage with the public on science- and technology-related issues and promote meaningful dialogue between science and society, as highlighted in this video.
+For the purposes of this award, public engagement activities are defined as the individual’s active participation in efforts to engage with the public on science- and technology-related issues and promote meaningful dialogue between science and society.

 - Candidate must be “early career” which is defined as an individual who has completed their terminal degree within seven years of the deadline for nominations.

-- Nominees no longer considered "early career" as defined by this award might be eligible for the AAAS Award for Public Engagement with Science.
+- Nominees no longer considered "early career" as defined by this award may be eligible for the AAAS Mani L. Bhaumik Award for Public Engagement with Science.

 You will be asked to provide:

-- Name, position, institution, professional address, email, and phone of the candidate
+- Name, email, position, institution, professional address and phone number of the nominee

-- Candidate qualifications statement of the public engagement activities that form the basis for the nomination
+- Nomination statement of the public engagement activities that form the basis for the nomination.
+PDF only.

-- This statement of 500 words should discuss the candidate’s approach to public engagement.
-It should emphasize the candidate’s public engagement goal(s), intended audience(s), and message(s), as well as the level and type of dialogue achieved with their audiences, evaluation of public engagement work, and examples of how public engagement has affected the candidate’s scientific work.
+- This statement of two pages maximum should discuss the nominee’s approach to public engagement.
+It should emphasize the candidate’s public engagement goal(s), intended audience(s), and message(s), as well as the level and type of dialogue achieved with their audiences, evaluation of public engagement work, and examples of how public engagement has affected the nominee’s scientific work.

-- More information about AAAS’s approach to public engagement is available here.
+- More information about AAAS’s approach to public engagement is available in the Communication Toolkit.

-- At least two (up to three) representative material samples or other documentation which illustrate or describe the candidate’s public engagement contributions
+- At least two (up to five) representative material samples or other documentation which illustrate or describe the candidate’s public engagement contributions

 - Samples should exhibit the activities discussed in the statement and further contribute to the narrative of the nomination, showing different representations of the breadth of their public engagement.